UFO congressional hearing ‘insulting’ to U.S. employees, Pentagon official says

 A career intelligence officer, Kirkpatrick was named a year ago to lead the Pentagon’s All-domain Anomaly Resolution Office, or AARO, which was intended to centralize investigations into UAPs.
 The Pentagon and U.S. intelligence agencies have been pushed by Congress in recent years to better investigate reports of devices flying at unusual speeds or trajectories as a national security concern.

 Kirkpatrick wrote the letter Thursday and the Defense Department confirmed Friday that he posted it in a personal capacity.
-Kirkpatrick did not return messages seeking comment.
+Kirkpatrick declined to comment on the letter Friday.

 He writes in part, “I cannot let yesterday’s hearing pass without sharing how insulting it was to the officers of the Department of Defense and Intelligence Community who chose to join AARO, many with not unreasonable anxieties about the career risks this would entail.”